mvs-develop/dev.bitshares.works/docs/bts_guide/migration/howto-importing-wallet.rst

    sure to click ``Import Keys`` and **not** ``Restore Backup``.

 .. image:: wallet-management-console-import-keys.png
-        :alt: Wallet Management Console in BitShares 2.0 -- Import Keys
+        :alt: Wallet Management Console in DNA 2.0 -- Import Keys
         :width: 550px
         :align: center

 |

-Here you can provide the wallet backup file produced from BitShares 0.9.3c and the pass phrase.
+Here you can provide the wallet backup file produced from DNA 0.9.3c and the pass phrase.
 Depending on the size of your import file, this step may take some time to auto-complete.
 Please be patient.

 .. image:: ../../../../../../_static/imgs/import-keys.png
-        :alt: Import Wallet Backup from BitShares 1.0
+        :alt: Import Wallet Backup from DNA 1.0
         :width: 550px
         :align: center